 How accurate is this League of Legends 2026 tournament calendar?

 It should be a solid rough guide, not gospel.
-Most of it comes from past seasons and early info on Liquipedia and the official esports sites, but dates and formats can still move.
+Dates here are based on the latest published info from LoL Esports schedule posts and tournament pages, plus Liquipedia.
+Formats and exact match days can still move, especially for regional leagues.
 If you are planning travel or a big viewing party, always double check the official event page first.

 Why are prize pools not listed?